 - the active downlink BWP is not an initial BWP [3]

-- The UE can perform intra-frequency SSB based measurement corresponding to a deactivated SCell or dormant SCell with NCSG.
+The UE can perform intra-frequency SSB based measurement corresponding to a deactivated SCell or dormant SCell with NCSG.

-- For intra-frequency SSB based measurements with NCSG, UE may cause scheduling restriction as specified in clause 9.2.7.3.
+For intra-frequency SSB based measurements with NCSG, UE may cause scheduling restriction as specified in clause 9.2.7.3.

-- for UE supporting nr-NeedForInterruptionReport-r18 for intra-frequency measurement and indicating NeedForInterruptionInfoNR-r18 for intra-frequency measurement,,
+For UE supporting nr-NeedForInterruptionReport-r18 and indicating NeedForInterruptionInfoNR-r18 for intra-frequency measurement,

-- An intra-frequency SSB measurement is defined as measurement without gap if
+- an intra-frequency SSB measurement is defined as measurement without gap if

-- the UE indicates ‘no-gap’ via intraFreq-needForGap and the UE indicates ‘no-gap-no-interruption’ or no-gap-with-interruption via NeedForInterruptionInfoNR-r18 for the intra-frequency measurement
+- SMTC is not partially nor fully overlapped with a configured GAP and the UE indicates ‘no-gap’ via intraFreq-needForGap and the UE indicates ‘no-gap-no-interruption’ or ‘no-gap-with-interruption’ via NeedForInterruptionInfoNR-r18 for the intra-frequency measurement

-- UE is not allowed to cause interruption during intra-frequency measurement without gap when UE indicate no-gap-no-interruption
+- the UE is not allowed to cause interruption during intra-frequency measurement without gap when UE indicate no-gap-no-interruption

+- the UE is not allowed to cause interruption if the SSB is completely contained in the active BWP of the UE

-- UE is allowed to cause interruption during intra-frequency measurement without gap when UE indicate no-gap-with-interruption, the interruption requirement is defined in clause 8.2.2.2.19
+- the UE is allowed to cause interruption during intra-frequency measurement without gap when UE indicate no-gap-with-interruption, the interruption requirement is defined in clause 8.2.2.2.19

 - An intra-frequency SSB measurement is defined as measurement with gap if

-- the UE indicates ‘gap’ via intraFreq-needForGap for intra-frequency measurement
+- the UE indicates ‘gap’ via intraFreq-needForGap for intra-frequency measurement, or if measurement gaps configured and the SMTC is partially or fully overlapping with the measurement gap.

 For intra-frequency SSB based measurements without measurement gaps, UE may cause scheduling restriction as specified in clause 9.2.5.3.SSB based measurements are configured along with one or two measurement timing configuration(s) (SMTC(s)) which provides periodicity, duration and offset information on a window of up to 5ms where the measurements are to be performed.
 For intra-frequency connected mode measurements, up to two measurement window periodicities may be configured.
 A single measurement window offset and measurement duration are configured per intra-frequency measurement object.